bugltd/ComfyLab-Pack/wiki/tutorials/XY Plot/01 - the basics/README.md

 - we have set the `dim2: header format` string to `CFG: {dim2}`
 - the only difference is the placeholder name, `{dim2}` here

-## Part 3 - rows / columns and pagination
+## Part 3 - Rows / columns and pagination

 **Load either `workflow - part 3.json` or `workflow - part 3.png` into ComfyUI**.\
 Execute the workflow.